An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Computational Experiments

 We filter the computational results by using the same conditions previously adopted.
 We present computational results of the $(R, S)$ policy on the data set of \cite{viswanathan1997} in Table \ref{dataset2}.
 We observe that the $(R, S)$ policy dominates $13$ of $31$ test instances; $(Q, S, T)$ is the best policy in $13$ instances; $Q(s, S)$ is the best policy in $9$ instances; $P(s, S)$ is the best policy in $1$ instances.
-There is no dominant policy on all test instances.
-Regarding the comparison with other policies, the average cost improvement $\Delta\%$ decreases as the penalty cost increase; while there is no obvious trend with respect to the group fixed ordering cost, and penalty cost.
-On average, the $(R, S)$ policy performs better than $Q(s, S)$, $P(s, S)$, $(Q, S)$, $MP$, and $(s, c, S)_F$ policy with average cost improvements of $0.37\%$, $0.37\%$, $1.81\%$, $1.41\%$, and $1.67\%$; while the $(Q,S,T)$ policy performs slightly better than the $(R, S)$ policy with average cost improvement $0.19\%$.
+There is once more no dominant policy on all test instances.
+Regarding the comparison with other policies, the average cost improvement $\Delta\%$ decreases as the penalty cost increases; while there is no obvious trend with respect to the group fixed ordering cost, and penalty cost.
+On average, the $(R, S)$ policy performs better than $Q(s, S)$, $P(s, S)$, $(Q, S)$, $MP$, and $(s, c, S)_F$ policies with average cost improvements of $0.37\%$, $0.37\%$, $1.81\%$, $1.41\%$, and $1.67\%$; while the $(Q,S,T)$ policy performs slightly better than the $(R, S)$ policy with an average cost improvement of $0.19\%$.

-Even though the $(R, S)$ policy does not fully dominate other competing policies, it presents a key advantage: {\em in contrast to all other policies in the literature, it is able to tackle stationary as well as nonstationary demand.}
+Even though the $(R, S)$ policy does not fully dominate alternative policies, it presents a key advantage: {\em in contrast to all other policies in the literature, it is able to tackle stationary as well as nonstationary demand.}